robotology/robotology-superbuild/README.md

 On Windows to communicate with CAN devices via [esd's CAN USB bridges](https://esd.eu/en/products/can-usb2) you need to set to ON the Windows-only CMake option [`ROBOTOLOGY_ENABLE_ESDCAN`](#esdcan).

-On macOS, communication with [esd's CAN USB bridges](https://esd.eu/en/products/can-usb2) is not supported.
+On macOS, communication with [esd's CAN USB bridges](https://esd.eu/en/products/can-usb2) is not supported and `diagnosticdaemon` is not available because of https://github.com/robotology/robotology-superbuild/issues/439.

 This section documents the iCub Head profile as any other profile, in a way agnostic of the specific machine in which it is installed.
 To get information on how to use the robotology-superbuild to install software on the machine mounted in the head of physical iCub robots, please check the documentation in [`doc/use-on-icub-head.md`](doc/use-on-icub-head.md).